 The Financial Request Line With John Stillman

 Every week on The Financial Symphony, John Stillman answers your retirement planning questions on the request line to help you make sure that all of the instruments in your financial orchestra are playing in tune.
-You can listen to the full show below, or submit your own question for the show...
+Submit your financial question below, and you could have it answered by the maestro himself!

 For decades, I’ve had laddered CDs so that I have one maturing every single year.
 But with interest rates so low, I’m wondering if I have too much money in the bank.
 How much is too much? – Dave in Apex

 Dave, generally if you’re asking, “How much is too much,” you’re already there.
 Nobody has ever come into the office with $4,500 in their checking account and asked “Do I have too much money in the bank?”
 Generally, once you’ve reached the stage of asking the question, you have some excess.
 So then we have to start thinking about just how much money you need in the bank.
 And that usually has two components.

 First: the emergency fund.
 A good guideline for the emergency fund is three to six months expenses.
 So if you spend $5000/mo, that means your emergency fund should be somewhere between $15,000 and $30,000.